derailed/popeye/README.md

 Popeye is a utility that lints a K8s cluster and reports potential issues with various Kubernetes resources.
 It cruises thru deployed resources for potential misconfigurations and scans a cluster to ensure best practices are in place thus preventing potential future headaches.
 It aim at reducing the cognitive *over*load that one faces when managing and operating a Kubernetes cluster in the wild.
+Popeye is a readonly tool it does not change or update any of our Kubernetes resources or configurations.

 <br/>
 <br/>